korede-folarin/Predicting-Loan-Defaults-with-ml-shap-fairnessmetric/README.md

 ```

 **Scaling:**
-StandardScaler applied exclusively to Logistic Regression (fit on train, transform on test to prevent leakage):
+Applied StandardScaler to normalize feature values for **Logistic Regression**, ensuring all variables contribute equally to model training.
+Scaling was fitted on training data and applied to test data to prevent data leakage.
 ```python
 scaler = StandardScaler()
 X_train_scaled = scaler.fit_transform(X_train)